 The meniscus is a thin c-shaped piece of cartilage that sits in between your knee joint.
 The meniscus helps cushion the knee joint during impact activities like running and jumping.
-Meniscus tears occur during high impact and usually involve a twisting or rotating motion with the foot planted.
+Meniscus tears occur during high impact activity and usually involve a twisting or rotating motion with the foot planted.
 The meniscus consists of a medial and a lateral portion of the cartilage cushion.
 There are several types of meniscus tears: longitudinal, radial, and horizontal.
 All three of these tears can lead to more severe tearing as shown in Figure 1 below.

 The medial meniscus is usually injured with a valgus movement of the knee while the lateral meniscus is usually injured with a varus movement of the knee.